sahilyousafp/sahilyousafp/README.md

 ## Why I Care

 My passion lies in bridging the knowledge gap between architecture, engineering, construction (AEC), and modern AI technologies.
 As machines become better at understanding and responding to us through **natural language**, we are reclaiming something essential:
-**Creativity, reasoning, and emotional intelligence**—the very human qualities that define a profession and a purpose.
+**Creativity, reasoning, and emotional intelligence** the very human qualities that define a profession and a purpose.

 ## Projects That Define My Journey